-8.30am Arrive
+8.30 am Arrive

-11.00am - 11.15am Recess
+11.00 am - 11.15 am Recess

-1.00pm - 1.30pm Lunch
+1.00 pm - 1.30 pm Lunch

-2.30pm - 2.45pm Home time
+2.30 pm - 2.45 pm Home time

-PARENT PARKING AND ACCESS Parent parking is off Carson Street, close to the intersection with Langler Street.
-Please note the gate into the school off Carson Street at the end of Patricia Street will be locked between 9:00am and 2:00pm for the safety of the students.
+PARENT PARKING AND ACCESS

+Parent parking is off Carson Street, close to the intersection with Langler Street.
+Please note the gate into the school off Carson Street at the end of Patricia

+Street will be locked between 9:00am and 2:00pm for the safety of the students.
 Access is always available through the front office.
 CONTRIBUTIONS AND CHARGES In accordance with the Department of Education Contributions, Charges and Fees Policy (Sept 2001), schools can request up to a maximum contribution of \$60.00 for years K-6.
 Contributions: The contribution for our school of \$60 is voluntary and the funds are used towards the cost of materials, services and facilities used by students in the educational program.
 We request that this be paid as soon as possible at the start of the year.
 Charges: The term 'charges' refers to the provision of Charges for Specific Programs which are a part of an education program and which Contributions do not cover.
-The 2021 Charges for Specific Programs, which have been approved by Carson Street School Board, are the incursions and excursions.
+The 2023 Charges for Specific Programs, which have been approved by Carson Street School Board, are the incursions and excursions.
 The estimated costs are at an upper limit and will not exceed this amount.
 These do not need to be paid until your child's teacher asks for the money.
 If a particular event does not occur within the school year no charges will apply.
 (Examples of charges: excursions etc.) Contributions and charges can be paid directly into the school's bank account: BANK: Commonwealth Bank A/C NAME: Carson Street School BSB: 066 040 A/C No: 1990 1199 Please always put your child's name and what the money is for in the reference section.
+PARENTS AS PARTNERS School staff sincerely believe that the influence of a student's family is extremely important to their progress and achievement, therefore cooperation between the home and the school is a vital part of your child's education.
 SCHOOL BUS SERVICES Buses bringing students to school have to run to a tight schedule.
 It is therefore requested that students be at their pick up points by the specified time.
 The School Bus Services advises drivers that they are not obliged to: - a) toot the horn - b) wait for children who are not ready.